usnistgov/AusteniteCalculator/README.md

 ## How to run the application

 We plan to eventually deploy the Austenite Calculator as a web application.
-For now, one may run the application using [Docker](https://www.docker.com/), or alternatively one can create a conda enviroment using the [yml file](conda_gsas_env.yml).
+For now, one may run the application using [Docker](https://www.docker.com/), or alternatively one can run the application locally from a custom conda enviroment using the provided [yml file](conda_gsas_env.yml).
 Specific instructions for both options are below.

 ### Locally